HL7/davinci-dtr/input/pagecontent/index.md

 This specification is currently published as a Standard for Trial Use (STU).
 Feedback is welcome and may be submitted through the <a href="https://jira.hl7.org/secure/CreateIssueDetails!init.jspa?pid=10405&issuetype=10600&customfield_11302=FHIR-us-davinci-dtr">FHIR change tracker</a> for this specification.
 </p>
 <p>
-Individuals interested in participating in the Documentation Templates and Rules, or other HL7 Da Vinci projects, can find information about Da Vinci <a href="http://www.hl7.org/about/davinci">here</a>.
+Individuals interested in participating in Documentation Templates and Rules, or other HL7 Da Vinci projects, can find information about Da Vinci <a href="http://www.hl7.org/about/davinci">here</a>.
 </p>
 </blockquote>